grotlover2/Big-Pal-Project/README.md

   - Yes, you can do that!
 You can either fork this project if you want full control or you can create a new model replacement pak with your own models and use our [big-pal-system].
 See [big-pal-models] for more information on replacing models and setting them up to work with the [big-pal-system].

 - Can I do inflation/muscle expansion/some other growth or expansion with this system?
-  - I would need to consider if we would want to include multiple expansion options, but for personal use yes, you just need to modify the models to look the way you want.
+  - I would need to consider if we would want to include multiple expansion options in the mod proper, but for personal use yes, you just need to modify the models to look the way you want.
 As long as they have the required shape keys on them the system will adjust what ever expansion you decided to do with the pals hunger.
 See the [big-pal-models] project for more details.

+- I dont see a pal on the issue board.
+Should it be on there?
+  - The issue board is not an exhaustive list of all the pals and is really only up to date for when the project was started.
+If you see a pal missing feel free to add it to the board.

+- I found a bug, what should I do?
+  - Open an issue for it and label it as a bug.
+If its anything code or configuration related I will try to fix it but no promises for anything model related.

 [big-pal-models]: https://github.com/grotlover2/Big-Pal-Project/tree/main/big-pal-models
 [big-pal-system]: https://github.com/grotlover2/Big-Pal-Project/tree/main/big-pal-system